jammind/codeplay/README.md

 The Screenshot plugin allows your cordova application to take screenshots in JPG or PNG, resize or crop them and save them into any folders.
 Perfect for creating thumbnails.

-##how to install
+##How to Install

-install it via cordova cli
+Install it via cordova cli

 ```
 cordova plugin add https://github.com/jammind/cordova-screenshot.git
 ```

-notice:
+Notice:
 It supports only iOS now.
 I plan to support Android in the future.
 It is based on https://github.com/gitawego/cordova-screenshot.
 The original plugin supports iOS / OS X / Android.
 ##Usage
 ```js
 navigator.screenshot.save(callback, options);
 ```

 ##Parameters
 ```js
 // callback is invoked when screenshot is taken
 function callback(error,result){